alxndrTL/mamba.py/README.md

 It combines the ease of read with good performances.

 ## Updates
+- <b>30/03/2024</b> : Updated inference function, now supports sampling temperature and batch_size.

 - <b>09/02/2024</b> : First part of the performance update.
 For small sequences (<128), it can speed up training by more than 20% compared to the first version.
 For setups close to what can found in practice (like in NLP), it can speed up training by 10%.
 See [this](https://github.com/alxndrTL/mamba.py/pull/12).

 - <b>22/01/2024</b> : Added a MLX version of `mamba.py`, which supports inference as well as training.
 This version is similar to PyTorch, and allows Mac users to play around with Mamba models.
 It was [tested]() on the largest Mamba trained to date (2.8b), as well as

+- <b>17/01/2024</b> : Added a step function for inference.
+It uses the "RNN-formulation" of Mamba to greatly speed up inference.
 ___
 ## Overview